geraldmc/algo-bio/Program-HW1/README.md

 ## Requirements

-  * Python 3+ (any version of Python 2 will fail).
+  * Python 3+ is required.
+No external libraries used.

 ## Execution & Output

 The program is made up of several modules.
-The user need only interact with the file `driver.py` To learn more, please type:
+The user need only interact with the file `driver.py`.
+To learn more, please type:

 ```
 python driver.py -h
 ```

-the following usage message will be displayed.
+and the following usage message will be displayed.

 ```
 usage: driver.py [-h] (-file | -create | -test OUTPUT)